-This lesson/series of lessons is designed to give pupils an introductory understanding of key computational thinking skills and help them to discover that in fact, computers don’t solve problems, but are used by us to aid the problem solving process.
+This lesson/series of lessons will give pupils an introductory understanding of key computational thinking skills.
+It will help them to discover that, in fact, computers don’t solve problems.
+Instead, we use them to aid the problem-solving process.

-This will be shown by using the BBC Micro:Bit device, both emulated via online tools and with a real Micro:Bit if available – and adding a touch of magic.
+You can demonstrate this by using a BBC Micro:Bit device – emulated via online tools or with a real Micro:Bit if available – and adding a touch of magic.

 Why teach this?